MichaelCurrin/next-quickstart/README.md

 - [.gitignore](/.gitignore) - the version in this template has been stripped out.
 - `README.md` - with just one line

+This template project extends the base project with docs, a GH Actions CI flow and linting setup.

 ## Documentation
 > How to install, run and deploy this project